 Phone Call Quality

 Phone call quality is much better than in previous versions.
-Good voice reception reported by the other end.
+Good voice reception was reported by the other end.
 But I hear some cracking, fading, and amplitude changes in response to external sounds.

-Sound levels are monitored in iOS
+Sound levels are monitored on iOS

 The sound level is monitored by Apple’s iOS.
-Meaning, you do get warnings when the prolonged sound level could damage your ears.
-A handy reminder, when the great quality of sound makes you want to pump them up.
+Meaning you do get warnings when the prolonged sound level could damage your ears.
+A handy reminder when the great quality of sound makes you want to pump them up.

 Includes earbud fit test

 You can perform a manual ear fit test through the Bose App.
 Handy to ensure you are using the right rings to secure the earbuds in place.
-I would prefer this test to be done automatically each time I put the earbuds in with an audio alert indicating a suboptimal fit.
+I would prefer this test to be done automatically each time I put the earbuds in, with an audio alert indicating a suboptimal fit.
 A boy can dream.
 No?

 Wearing the earbuds for three hours at a time, I almost do not feel their presence anymore.
-Great stability due to rings, I cannot shake them during beach runs or other activities.
+Great stability due to rings; I cannot shake them during beach runs or other activities.
 I have never experienced one falling out of my ear.